bob403/emqx_kafka_bridge/README.md

 # emqx_kafka_bridge

-This is a plugin for the EMQ broker that sends all messages received by the broker to kafka.
+This is a plugin for the EMQX broker that sends all messages received by the broker to kafka.

-## Build the EMQ broker
+## Build the EMQX broker

 1. Clone emqx-relx project

-   We need to clone the EMQ-x project [GITHUB](https://github.com/emqx/emqx-rel)
+   We need to clone the EMQX project [GITHUB](https://github.com/emqx/emqx-rel)

 ```shell
   git clone https://github.com/emqx/emqx-rel.git